How To Make Pinch Pots With Air Dry Clay

 If desired, create a coil of clay and add a foot ring to the bottom of the pot.
 Score marks on both pieces and add water to create slip.

 You can also carefully draw into the surface of the clay to create designs.
 Kids will love to personalize their pinch pots.
-You just want to encourage them to not poke all the way through the clay when drawing.
+You just want to encourage them not to poke all the way through the clay when drawing.

 Step 7: Add Name On The Bottom